The Election Of 2016 Is Nowhere Near Over, And Still Pulling Americans Apart

 That included Mitt Romney, who won the GOP nomination for the U.S. Senate in Utah.
 Romney had been a major leader of the NeverTrump movement in 2016 and has since criticized him sharply at times.
 But even he took pains in the campaign's last weekend to mend fences.
 His op-ed in a statewide newspaper dampened the notion he would lead intraparty opposition to Trump once in Washington.

-Wither the middle?
+Whither the middle?

 Far from subsiding, the political animosities stirred by the tumultuous presidential cycle of 2015-16 have grown more disruptive.
 Whether you call the agents of change activists or populists, they are remaking both our major parties and altering our public life as a nation.